CSFrequency/react-firebase-hooks/auth/README.md

 Login a user with Facebook Authenticatiton.
 Wraps the underlying `auth.signInWithPopup` method with the `auth.OAuthProvider` and provides additional `loading` and `error` information.

-The `useSignInWithApple` hook takes the following parameters:
+The `useSignInWithFacebook` hook takes the following parameters:

 - `auth`: `Auth` instance for the app you would like to monitor